Common Acronyms Every Executive Protection Specialist Needs To Know!

 WAR- Within Arms Reach

-- Executive Protection Specialist
+Executive Protection Marketing Services

 That’s a fairly extensive list and very useful thank you for the time and effort to compile it.
 I may have a few to add that are also commonly used: